Beyond Hoeffding and Chernoff: Trading conclusiveness for advantages in quantum hypothesis testing: Asymmetric hypothesis testing

-As our final variant of probabilistic hypothesis testing, let us consider the case where we require the inconclusiveness of the discrimination protocol to be \emph{exponentially} small, or equivalently that the probability of conclusive outcomes converges to 1 exponentially fast.
+As our final variant of probabilistic hypothesis testing, let us return to the setting of low inconclusiveness discussed in Section~\ref{subsec:sequential}, and consider now the case where we require the inconclusiveness of the discrimination protocol to be \emph{exponentially} small, or equivalently that the probability of conclusive outcomes converges to 1 exponentially fast.
 This imposes an all-exponential decay of all probabilities associated with not making a correct guess: not only do the conditional error probabilities need to vanish exponentially fast, but so does the probability that the test is inconclusive and no guess is made at all.
 Just like in conventional hypothesis testing, such a strong requirement will lead to inherent trade-offs, restricting the achievable exponents.

 To gain some intuition about this setting, let us first consider the classical case.
 Here, the setting corresponds to hypothesis testing with rejection~\cite{nikulin_1989,gutman_1989,grigoryan_2011,sason_2012} and is also very closely related to the framework of `almost-fixed-length hypothesis testing' studied in~\cite{lalitha_2016} --- indeed, the methods of those works can also be used to derive this result, although our formulation of the problem is slightly different.